Former Scholars

 Kim Nelson (2007-2009), email:nelson_kimberly_j@yahoo.com

 Kim worked with faculty mentor Paul Stapp.
 She investigated how reducing anthropogenic water flow in to natural southern California riparian habitats affects how the invasive Argentine ant (Linepithema humile) impacts native arthropod diversity.
 In addition, she surveyed the distribution of the Argentine ant in riparian habitats at Starr Ranch Audubon Sanctuary in Orange County, CA. She received honorable mention for her poster presentation at the 2008 Southern California Academy of Sciences conference.
-In 2013, she completed the M.S. program in biology at CSU Fullerton working with Sean Walker studying fire ants in Orange County, CA. Kim works as a vector ecologist for the San Gabriel Vally Mosquito and Vector Control District.
+In 2013, she completed the M.S. program in biology at CSU Fullerton working with Sean Walker studying fire ants in Orange County, CA. Kim worked as a vector ecologist for the San Gabriel Vally Mosquito and Vector Control District.

 Emily Wieber